-- Avelumab administered as a 1-hour IV infusion at a fixed dose of 800 mg once every 2 weeks in 4-week cycles. - Talazoparib administered orally QD PO daily at dose of 1.0 mg, 0.75 mg or 0.5 mg.
+- Avelumab administered as a 1-hour IV infusion at a dose of 800 mg once every 2 weeks in 4-week cycles. - Talazoparib administered orally QD PO at the RP2D (mg) for talazoparib when administered in combination with avelumab.

 6.5.3.1.
 Exposure to avelumab